AritroSaha10/ReliefExchange-ICS4U/README.md

 * Upload a donation item with descriptions, images, location, and tags
 * Profile that tracks your donations, and users registration and sign-in date

+# Video Demonstration
+Our video demonstration can be seen at [this YouTube link](https://youtu.be/vHNYoDzi6TI).

+# User Manual
+Our user manual / quickstart guide is available in [this document](https://docs.google.com/document/d/1SwvbGomqzTCoZS3yOiGqkT-3oLW5rO9EociF8mV30MM/edit).

+# Navigating Github
+Our Github instructions can be seen in [this document](NAVIGATING_GITHUB.md).

 # Built With
 - TypeScript
     - React